 The consortium currently offers 4 full-time internship positions.
 Applicants may apply to as many sites within the consortium as they wish.
 Each consortium site has its own unique Match number, including a unique Match number for each track at SNAMHS, so applicants are able to rank sites or tracks according to their preference.

-Questions regarding NV-PIC or the application and interview process may be directed to NV-PIC’s Dr. Emily Slife, Incoming Training Director for 2018-19 (email@example.com), (702) 486-0711.
-Site-specific information also can be directed to the site directors, whose contact information can be found on the NV-PIC Faculty page.
+Questions regarding NV-PIC or the application and interview process may be directed to Dr. Emily Slife, NV-PIC’s Training Director [email@example.com, (702) 486-0711].
+Site-specific information also can be directed to the Site Directors, whose contact information can be found on the NV-PIC Faculty page.

-NV-PIC is a participating member of APPIC and participates in the APPIC match.
+NV-PIC is a proud member of APPIC and participates in the APPIC match (#2323).
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Member information through the APPIC online directory can be found here.